gigahidjrikaaa/fastauto/README.md

 - `logs [-f]`: Shows journald logs for the running service.
 - `deploy --now`: Pulls latest and runs `./deploy.sh` once.
 - `secret rotate`: Rotates the webhook secret in the global config (keep GitHub in sync).
+- `secret show`: Prints the current webhook secret and config path.
 - `uninstall`: Stops, disables, and removes the systemd unit.
 - `version`: Prints version info.